bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 After creating a new dataframe called `aggressiveness` from the 2021 play-by-play we originally collected using `data <- nflreadr::load_pbp(2021)`, we use `group_by` to ensure that the data is being collected *per individual quarterback* via `passer_id.`

-However, there are a couple items to point out and clarify with the above code.
-Moreover, there are certainly arguments to be made regarding how to "capture" scenarios in the data that require "aggressiveness."

 After using the `group_by` function to lump data with each individual QB, we then use `filter()` function.
 Of course, we only want those `play_types` that are "pass" on 3rd downs.
 However, in the above code, we are filtering for *just* those 3rd down situations where the `yards to go` are between five and ten yards.

-Doing so was a personal decision on my end when creating the metric.
+Doing so was a personal decision on my end when creating the metric, as there are certainly arguments to be made regarding how to "capture" scenarios in the data that require "aggressiveness."
 My logic?
 If there were less than five yards to go on 3rd down, the opposing defense would not be able to "sell out" to the pass as it would not be out of the question for an offense to attempt to gain the first down on the ground.
 Conversely, anything *over* ten yards likely results in the defense selling out to the pass, thus leaving an imprint on the aggressiveness output of the quarterbacks.

 For the sake of curiosity, we can edit the above code to include all passing attempts on 3rd down with under 10 yards to go for the first down: